ialexies/tempchat/README.md

 - ✅ **Simple Authentication** - JWT-based session management with bcrypt password hashing
 - ✅ **Real-time Messaging** - Server-Sent Events (SSE) for instant message delivery
+- ✅ **Reply to Messages** - Reply to specific messages with inline preview (like Facebook Messenger)
 - ✅ **File Attachments** - Upload and share any file type (up to 10MB)
 - ✅ **Emoji Picker** - Rich emoji support with visual picker
 - ✅ **Giphy Integration** - Search and share GIFs directly in chat